mviereck/dockerfile-x11docker-deepin/README.md

 Run desktop with:
 ```
-x11docker --desktop --gpu --init=systemd --cap-default --hostipc -- --cap-add=SYS_RESOURCE --cap-add=IPC_LOCK -- x11docker/deepin
+x11docker --desktop --gpu --init=systemd --cap-default --hostipc -- --cap-add=SYS_RESOURCE --cap-add=IPC_LOCK --cap-add=SYS_ADMIN -- x11docker/deepin
 ```
 Note that the setup to run deepin desktop includes several options degrading container isolation.
+The worst one is `--cap-add=SYS_ADMIN`.
 Do not use if security is a concern.
+Evil applications might be able to manipulate the host system.

 Run single application:
 ```